 1. Through the Wall or Self-Contained Cooling Systems

 This type of refrigeration equipment has the simplest configuration.
-It is easiest to install, because it basically is mounted on a hole in the cellar wall that is approximately the same size as the unit itself.
-This kind of unit can usually be installed without a professional, but it is still best to ask advice from an HVAC technician, so that you can be sure that the piece of equipment is properly setup.
+It is easiest to install because it basically is mounted on a hole in the cellar wall that is approximately the same size as the unit itself.
+This kind of unit can usually be installed without a professional, but it is still best to ask for advice from an HVAC technician so that you can be sure that the piece of equipment is properly set up.

 2. Ducted Refrigeration Systems

 This is the best option for those who want to keep the wine storage room quiet.
 Ducting provides the option of installing the unit either inside the cellar or outside.
-There are many ways to setup the ducting.
+There are many ways to set up ducting.
 Cold air may be

 3. Split Type Cooling Units

-Whether it’s a through the wall system, a ducted unit, or a split type equipment, hiring a trusted cooling installation expert can ensure that the wine room cooler will function effectively.
-M&M Cellar’s professional HVAC technicians can help make sure that a unit, regardless what type, is installed correctly.
+Whether it’s a through-the-wall system, a ducted unit, or split-type equipment, hiring a trusted cooling installation expert can ensure that the wine room cooler will function effectively.
+M&M Cellar’s professional HVAC technicians can help make sure that a unit, regardless of what type, is installed correctly.